-Her take on late marriage, encouragement on women empowerment, and effort to promote self-love no matter the skin tone among the young girls are very much admired.
+Her take on late marriage, encouragement for women empowerment, and effort to promote self-love no matter the skin tone among young girls are very much admired.

 On top of that, she has also been vocal in defending young doctors’ rights and has become a safe place for them to turn to when crisis happens.

 “Dear Junior Doctors, I’m very sorry to hear all your stories. @rafidah72 and I are looking into this issue and we are talking to people at the top management level in Malaysia on how to prevent bullying and harassment in Malaysian Hospitals and the support that you need.” – @DrAmalinaBakri

 Still, there were people who only wanted to see the negativity in everything.
 Dr. Amalina was eventually forced to take a break from Twitter.

 Expressing her frustration, she also added that she would use the break to focus on her second PhD, career goals, and whatever that was best for her.